Takeaways from MozCon 2020

 As industries become increasingly crowded and commoditized, it’s important to do a deep dive into your company’s brand to uncover its unique value in the competitive landscape.

-Many companies fall into the trap of creating meaningless, vague mission statements that sound like they could belong to multiple companies.
+Many companies fall into the trap of creating vague, generic mission statements that could apply to countless businesses.
 For example, does your company’s mission statement sound like this?
-“To obtain profitable growth through superior customer service, innovation, quality and commitment to our customers.”
-Yah, a million other companies say the same thing.
-You need to rethink what your company’s competitive advantage is, or risk getting lost in a sea of sameness in your industry.
+“To obtain profitable growth through superior customer service, innovation, quality, and commitment to our customers.”
+Countless other companies say the same thing, from retail giants to service providers—and even an online casino could claim similar values.
+To stand out, you need to rethink what your company’s unique competitive advantage is, or risk blending into a sea of sameness in your industry.

 When defining competitive advantage, identify your company’s “Unique Customer Benefits” (which puts the customer at the center) rather than “Unique Value Propositions” (which puts the brand first).